mudgal22/PubMed-Scraper/README.md

 # PubMed-Scraper
-A Python script to scrape article, author and affiliation information from PubMed public repository using automation for the MeSH terms of interest.
+A Python script for generating a web scraping tool to scrape article, author and affiliation information from PubMed public repository using automation for the MeSH terms of interest.

 Required Python Packages :